Sacramento Wage and Hour Lawyer

 There are other considerations as well, but ultimately if an employee is truly an employee of the company, then they will have the rights of an employee including comparable pay to other employees, pay during mealtimes, and overtime pay.

-4. Failure to relieve employees of duty during breaks.
+5. Failure to relieve employees of duty during breaks.
 Employers are required to give employees breaks during the working day.
-The number of rest breaks and meal breaks differs among different classes of employees.
-However, once it is established what meal and breaks are provided for employees, an employer must honor that agreement.
+The number of rest breaks and meal breaks differs among different classes of employees and the length of a shift.
+However, once it is established what meals and breaks are provided for employees, an employer must honor that agreement.
 If they fail to provide a rest or meal break, the employee is entitled to one extra hour of pay at the regular hourly rate.

-5. Failure to pay overtime.
+6. Failure to pay overtime.
 Employers are required by law to pay overtime to employees who work more than 40 hours in a workweek or a seventh consecutive day in any workweek.
-There are complex laws that relate to overtime, however, if you are an employee working over 40 hours a week and not considered a non-exempt employee, your employer by law, has to pay you overtime pay, which is time-and-a-half of your regular wages.
+There are complex laws that relate to overtime.
+If you are an employee working over 40 hours a week and not considered a non-exempt employee, your employer by law, has to pay you overtime pay, which is time-and-a-half of your regular wages.

 Standing Up for Employees’ Wage Rights